inspiredlabs/inspiredlabs/site/content/post/3si.md

 -->

 ### Communicating values
 Developing a CRM platform can be complicated.
-3Si needed someone technical to make design improvements, yet inkeeping with 20 years of brand heritage.
+3Si needed someone technical to make design improvements, yet inkeeping with 20 years of heritage.

-### Jargon-buster
+### Content without boundries
 By rewriting their [Brochure](http://inspiredlabs.co.uk/3-si.com/print/3si-infosheets-draft.pdf) for an audience of non-technical people, I concentrated on benefits, without jargon.
-This improved communication across product, throughout the company.
+This improved communication throughout the company because beforehand the product did not use a glossary.

 After intensive research, the marketing material was produced with laser-focus over 7 weeks.

-### Brand heritage, updated
+### Content without boundries
 The new material has an emphasis on clarity.
 The visual language of [OM.Net](http://inspiredlabs.co.uk/3-si.com/index.html#modules) was designed to be cohesive across print and desktop, yet optimised for mobile in harmony with what is already in circulation.

 A simple landing page was tested to maintain attention.